US judge suspends Oregon ban on homebuyer ‘love letters’

 PORTLAND, Ore.
-(AP) — A federal judge last week issued a preliminary injunction blocking Oregon’s ban on so-called real estate ‘love letters,’ personal notes from prospective homebuyers to home sellers.
+(AP) — A federal judge last week issued a preliminary injunction blocking Oregon’s ban on so-called real estate “love letters” — the nickname for personal notes from prospective homebuyers to home sellers.

 In his court order issued last Friday, U.S. District Judge Marco A. Hernández said the law violates the First Amendment of the U.S. Constitution by restricting free speech too broadly, The Oregonian/OregonLive reported.